RavingGrob/Hyjinx/README.md

 ### Step 2

-Either use `git clone https://github.com/GreemDev/Ryujinx` on the command line to clone the repository or use Code --> Download zip button to get the files.
+Either use `git clone https://github.com/RavingGrob/Hyjinx` on the command line to clone the repository or use Code --> Download zip button to get the files.

 ### Step 3

-To build Ryujinx, open a command prompt inside the project directory.
+To build Hyjinx, open a command prompt inside the project directory.
 You can quickly access it on Windows by holding shift in File Explorer, then right clicking and selecting `Open command window here`.
 Then type the following command: `dotnet build -c Release -o build` the built files will be found in the newly created build directory.

-Ryujinx system files are stored in the `Ryujinx` folder.
+Hyjinx system files are stored in the `Ryujinx` folder.
 This folder is located in the user folder, which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.

 ## Features